SidonTheTroll/cave-of-ordeals/extra/physical-education/1-management-of-sporting-events.md

     - Plans in advance what to do and when to do
     - Evaluate methods and strategies to reach the goal
     - It helps to reduce errors to a large extent
-    - Avoids confusion, uncertainities, wastages and risks
+    - Avoids confusion, uncertainties, wastages and risks
 2. **Organizing**:
     - It is a process of bringing physical, financial, human resources and developing good relationship among them for organizational goal.
     - Determines how tasks are need to be completed before assigning staff/officials on the duty
-    - It is the process of identifcation of activities, classification of grouping aof activities and assignment of duties.
+    - It is the process of identification of activities, classification of grouping aof activities and assignment of duties.
 3. **Staffing**:
     - One of the most important body in sports event management
     - Main purpose is to put the right man at the right job at the right time.